Skip to main content Accessibility information

 My research interests include:

-• Multi-dimensional perfectionism, wellbeing and procrastination
+• Multi-dimensional perfectionism, well-being, procrastination and self compassion.

 • Counselling and psychotherapeutic interventions

-• Positive Psychology
+• Cognitive, Behavioural and Positive Psychology approaches

 I have also worked as a research assistant for projects such as GrowPlus (positive psychology interventions for university students) and a project funded by Royal College of Nursing; a mixed-methods investigation exploring mental health nursing provisions for children and young people.